risingwavelabs/risingwave-docs/docs/key-concepts.md

 ### Data persistence

 Data persistence means that data survives after the process that generated the data has ended.
 For a database to be considered persistent, it must write to non-volatile storage.
 This type of storage is able to retain data in the absence of a power supply.
+To learn about how data is persisted in RisingWave, see [Data persistence](/data-persistence.md).

 ### Debezium

 Debezium is an open-source distributed platform for [change data capture (CDC)](#change-data-capture-cdc).
 It converts change records from existing databases into event streams in the form of Kafka topics.
 Debezium provides a unified format schema for changelog and supports serializing messages in JSON and Apache Avro.

 ### Object storage

 Object storage, or object-based storage, is a technology that stores data in a hierarchy-free manner.
 Data in object storage exists as discrete units (objects) at the same level in a storage pool.
 Each object has a unique, identifying name that an application uses to retrieve it.
 The benefits of using object storage include massive scalability and cost efficiency.

 ### Protobuf